This article is meant to help you if your puppy or dog pees next to the pee pad instead of right on the pad.

-I am not a fan of indoor dog pee pads, “potty pads” or fake grass pee pads.
-Still, I realize sometimes they are the best option for certain situations and millions of dog owners use these products.
+Note that I am generally not a fan of any type of indoor dog pee pads, “potty pads” or fake grass for dogs.
+But I realize sometimes they are the best option for certain situations and millions of dog owners use these products.

 The reason I don’t like using indoor dog pee pads is some dogs will pee next to the pads instead of on the pads!

 So this article will give dog owners some ideas on what you can do to get your dog to pee on the pad instead of around the pad!

 How do I train my dog to pee on the pee pads instead of next to the pad?

 First things first.
 Ask yourself, does your dog really need the pee pads?
 Is it really necessary to have an indoor potty area for your dog?

 In most cases, it is not necessary.
 You can skip the indoor potty stage and immediately train your puppy or dog to go potty outside.
 See my post on puppy potty training basics.
 Problem solved.

 But if the pads truly are the best option, here are my ideas to help you and your puppy.

 1. Go back to the puppy potty training basics.

-Dogs need to be trained to pee on a pee pad or on a fake grass pee pad.
+Dogs need to be trained to pee on a pee pad.
 They do not automatically know what to do.
 The #1 mistake dog owners make is assuming their dogs know what to do too soon.
+If your dog is peeing next to the pad it’s because she doesn’t understand where she is supposed to go.
+She’s not doing so because of an attitude or for attention.

 Training a dog or puppy to pee on the pads is not much different than training a dog to go potty outside.
 But it does take a couple of weeks or months for them to catch on.